Ross-mc/pub-quiz-app/README.md

 3. JavaScript (optional jQuery).
 4. MySQL or PHP for backend. -- I have opted to use Node.js and MongoDB for the back end.

+## Deployment

+I have deployed the completely function web application via Heroku and can be accessed [here](http://pub-quiz-builder.herokuapp.com/)

 ### Footnote

 This is a refactored version of a previous repository (see [here](https://github.com/Ross-mc/pub-quiz-builder)).